alexharri/website/posts/reusing-objects.md

 return evaluationContext
 ```

-Now we're only computing those properties when they're actually used, resulting in less work.
-Fantastic!
+Now we only compute properties if they're actually used.

-To avoid spreading `this` over and over, we created a single shared evaluation context, encapsulated in a new `CellEvaluator` class.
+To avoid assigning `this` into a new object over and over, we created a single shared evaluation context object, encapsulated in a new `CellEvaluator` class.

 ```tsx
 class CellEvaluator {